 A chronological resume format usually includes these components-

 - Additional information (volunteering, hobbies, achievements, etc.)

-This resume format is also not the right one for someone who has an employment history but wants to switch careers.
+This resume format is also not the right one for someone with an employment history who wants to switch careers.
 They should go for a functional or a combination resume format.

 This resume format focuses more on skills and less on work experience, making it an apt resume format for freshers.